goregath/RichtigBashism/README.md

 # RichtigBashism
-A random collection of bash scripts
+A random collection of bash scripts und utilities.